sakloui/jorban-martysmods.github.io/docs/basic-reshade-guides/understanding-and-using-reshade.md

 ---

 <details markdown="block" class="details-tree">
-<summary>The Shader Parameters List</summary>
+<summary>Understanding Effect Parameters</summary>

-The image below highlights the shader parameter list that is in the ReShade `Home` tab:
+The image below shows the shader's effect parameters:

 ![Effect Parameters](../images/understanding-and-using-reshade/rsui_effect_params.png){: style="max-width:65%" }

 When you turn on a shader in ReShade, you'll see its options and parameters in the highlighted section.

-Changes to shader parameters happen in realtime.
+Changes to Shader parameters happen in realtime.
 So, any changes you make show up right away, letting you see the effect of your changes instantly.

 </details>

 ---

 <details markdown="block" class="details-tree">
-<summary>The Reload Button</summary>
+<summary>Understanding the Reload Button</summary>

 The `Reload` button, shown in the image below, tells ReShade to look again at the files in the Shaders and Textures folders: